 Lear will be directed by Steven Georgiadis; with costumes by Emma Louise Watson; production - Wendy Robinson; design - Melinda Chapman and music from Kirstin Honey.

 Watch for dates, times. booking details when they are announced.

 Geelong's Theatre of the Damned, the company started by Tony and Elise Dahl and dedicated to bringing new and interesting musicals to our region has announced that it will stage two shows in 2019.

 The company will present It's A Bird, It's A Plane - It's Superman! in April next year, and If/Then in August.

 Both are American, started on Broadway, and neither has been presented in our region before.

-Following Footlight’s Beauty and the Beast in January, 42nd Street in March and TotD’s The Toxic Avenger in April, came Song Contest - The Almost Eurovision Experience presented by Geelong Lyric in May, Shrek - The Musical staged by GSODA in June, CenterStage’s We Will Rock You in July/August, Theatre of the Damned’s Chicago and Clonard's Grease in August, GSODA Collective's Godspell in September and CenterStage’s Little Shop Of Horrors in October/November; Starlight Express in November and Cats November/December.
+Our region’s companies staged 12 during 2018, on almost a monthly basis, but with a couple of busy periods in August and October.
+A quick rundown shows the list started with Footlight’s Beauty and the Beast in January, CenterStage's 42nd Street in March and TotD’s The Toxic Avenger in April, then Song Contest - The Almost Eurovision Experience presented by Geelong Lyric in May, followed by Shrek - The Musical staged by GSODA in June.
+CenterStage’s We Will Rock You followed in July/August, Theatre of the Damned’s Chicago and Clonard's Grease in August, GSODA Collective's Godspell was in September and CenterStage’s Little Shop Of Horrors in October/November; Starlight Express in November and Cats November/December.